 The days are getting longer, and the weather is perfect for going on a hike on one of the many trails in Arizona.
-The Arizona Diamondbacks are getting into the swing of things.
 We are prepping up our grills, planning family get-togethers, and getting ready for fun times outdoors.
 What about the bugs?

 Don’t let bugs ruin your fun.
 Sure, we can use bug sprays to get rid of them.
 Using commercial bug sprays can be annoying, and it also means that we are spraying our bodies with chemicals that can make us feel icky.
 We can keep bugs away naturally - plants can keep bugs away!